Marcusmoldev/Arma2_Dayz_Teleporter/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------
 **Step 3. (this step can be ignored if you copied over the fn_selfActions I provide)**

-In fn_selfActions , search for :
+In fn_selfActions , search for this line near the bottom :

 	player removeAction s_player_plot_boundary;